Fashion Design Scholarship Competition

 Is fashion your passion?
 Then you need to register right away for Thea’s fashion design scholarship competition!

-The 2020 Fashion Design Scholarship Competition will be held on Saturday, March 7, 2020 at Thea Foundation.
-Registration is required for participation that day.
-Participating students are encouraged to review all rules and eligibility, including submitting the required essay along with registration.
+The 2021 Fashion Design Scholarship Competition will be held online due to the corona virus pandemic.
+Participating students are encouraged to review all rules and eligibility,

 1st Place – $4,000

 Noon, Friday, February 26, 2021

 WHO MAY COMPETE

 Thea's Fashion Design Scholarship Competition is open to Arkansas high school and homeschooled seniors who are graduating in 2021.
 Students seeking their GEDs are also qualified.

 Type of Fashion